 OMEGA SEAMASTER AQUA TERRA (2002)

-The Omega Seamaster Aqua Terra is a cross between a dress watch and a sport watch, with a water resistance rating of 150 meters.
+The Omega Seamaster Aqua Terra is a cross between a dress watch and a sports watch, with a water resistance rating of 150 meters.
 The key features of the Aqua Terra include smooth round cases, smooth bezels, and teak pattern dials with horizontal or vertical grooves that mimic the wooden decks of luxury yachts.

 Aside from the standard time and date models, the Aqua Terra line also has time-only styles, as well as more complicated models like GMTs, annual calendars, day-dates, and world timers.